nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_SCOPE.md

     is an object - including functions.
-Since functions are objects, then you can add key/value pairs to them */ cropStaakSkupe.containers = []
+Since functions are objects, then you can add key/value pairs to them */ cropStackSkupe.containers = []

 /*
-    Construct the sküpe, and import all of the gathered resources to be processed.
+    Construct the skope, and import all of the gathered resources to be processed.
 The end result is a collection of bushels that need to be stored.